Rates

 Special Rate Customers

-As an EBCE customer, if you are currently enrolled in any of the below discount programs, you will continue to receive your discounts with us.
-There’s no need to re-apply; all enrolled customers will maintain their discounts with EBCE.
+As an Ava customer, if you are currently enrolled in any of the below discount programs, you will continue to receive your discounts with us.
+There’s no need to re-apply; all enrolled customers will maintain their discounts with Ava.
 Renewals and new enrollment applications are handled by PG&E – visit pge.com/financialassistance for more information.

 California Alternate Rates for Energy (CARE) Program